matthh9797/palmbloo/content/about/about-lulu.md

 Over time my preferences started to change in the type of place I was looking to stay from vibrant party places to tranquil places surrounded by nature.
 During the first part of my trip in Australia I lived in Bondi Beach which was fun and naturally beautiful but after a while I started to feel like I wanted some peace away from the crowds.
 When I later explored the rainforest in Port Douglas I was completely immersed in the mixture of beach and wildlife around me and thought this is what I need.

-Currently I try as much as I can to travel to places less tourist and also I don't mind to stay in one place for at least a few weeks to better immerse myself in the culture.
+Currently I try as much as I can to travel to places less touristy and also I don't mind staying in one place for at least a few weeks to better immerse myself in the culture.

 ### What has travelling taught me about how to live?